JoyfulReaper/RimWorld-ReplaceStuff/README.md

 Replace Stuff: Performance Edition is being designed around a generic building state transfer system.
 Rather than requiring custom support for every building type, the mod will automatically preserve compatible building and component data whenever possible while providing extension points for more complex behaviors.
 The objective is to make replacing both vanilla and modded buildings as seamless as possible while minimizing the need for dedicated compatibility patches.
+Another possibility is having a framework library (DevineIntervention, in planning) provide a message bus to allow other mods to publish their replacement lists to the bus.
 Development is ongoing, and support for additional building behaviors and component types will continue to expand over time.
 # 🙌 Acknowledgments & Thanks
 As the person forking and refactoring this project, I owe a massive debt of gratitude to the developers who built and maintained the foundation before me.
 This performance edition is built on the shoulders of giants: